People's Revolutionary Tribunal (Cambodia)

 The People's Revolutionary Tribunal (តុលាការប្រជាជនបដិវត្តន៍) was a tribunal established by the People's Republic of Kampuchea in 1979 to try the Khmer Rouge leaders Pol Pot and Ieng Sary in absentia for genocide.

 Trial and verdict

 The tribunal began seven months after the overthrow of Khmer Rouge's Democratic Kampuchea and was staffed by both Cambodian and international lawyers.
 The tribunal was held at Phnom Penh's Chaktomuk Theatre and transcripts of the proceedings were made available in Khmer, French and English.
 The court heard testimony from 39 witnesses over five days.
-The verdict, handed down on August 19, 1979, found the two leaders of the Khmer Rouge guilty of genocide, sentenced them to death and ordered the confiscation of their property.
+The verdict, handed down on August 19, 1979, found Pol Pot and Ieng Sary guilty of genocide, sentenced them to death and ordered the confiscation of their property.